Joint Energy Environment Projects

-Joint Energy Environment Projects (JEEP) is a Ugandan not-for-profit organization which was found in 1983 by Ruth Kiwanuka after deforestation and soil erosion were identified as major threats to the health and welfare of Ugandans.
+Joint Energy Environment Projects (JEEP) is a Ugandan not-for-profit organization that was founded in 1983 by Ruth Kiwanuka after deforestation and soil erosion were identified as major threats to the health and welfare of Ugandans.
 JEEP's mission is to combat environmental destruction and conserve natural resources where they train and conduct awareness seminars on conservation.
 JEEP makes energy saving stove and do solar installations and uses a grassroots, practical approach and reaches out primarily to rural farmers.